bartificer/programming-by-stealth/docs/pbs129-eslint.md

 npm install eslint --save-dev
 ```

 This command tells `npm` to install ESLint in the dev part of `package.json`.
-Since it's a tool that is not necessary for running the application, only while developing, `package.json` allows you to neatly separate the dev tools from the production dependencies.
+Since it's a tool that is not necessary for running the application, and only used while developing, `package.json` allows you to neatly separate the dev tools from the production dependencies.

 ESLint does not impose a code style on you, but it does come with a standard configuration of sensible rules.
 For that you need to initialise a configuration for ESLint to work with.